8 of the best cabin-approved strollers you can take on a plane as hand luggage

 Having a cabin-approved stroller with you when travelling offers so much ease and convenience compared with putting your buggy in the hold.
 Being able to slip your sleeping baby or irritable baby straight into your trusty lightweight pushchair, is bound to give you peace of mind during the journey.

 Parents beware though: pushchairs described as "cabin-friendly" on manufacturer’s websites usually have a disclaimer that reminds customers to check this with their airline.
 To save you the legwork, we have tested different types of pushchairs with compact folds and asked eight major airlines for their carry-on size requirements for travel buggies.
-We then compiled a list of the ten best travel buggies that can be stored in the overhead lockers of plane cabins.
+We then compiled a list of the best travel strollers that can be stored in the overhead lockers of plane cabins.

-Jump to what to look for when buying a travel buggy
+- What to look for when buying a travel buggy

-Jump to carry-on hand luggage size limits by airline
+- Carry-on hand luggage size limits by airline

-Jump to do all airlines allow buggies as hand luggage — a breakdown of each major airline
+- Do all airlines allow buggies as hand luggage — a breakdown of each major airline

-Here are the best cabin approved strollers for 2024
+Best cabin approved strollers for 2025

-Age suitability: From 6 months to 22kg | One-handed fold: No | Folded dimensions: H 42cm x W 34cm x H 20cm | Weight: 5.6kg | Car seat compatible: Yes
+Age suitability: From 6 months to 22kg | One-handed fold: No | Folded dimensions: H 48cm x W 32cm x H 20cm | Weight: 5.9kg | Car seat compatible: Yes | MFM Review Star Rating: 4.1 stars

 Pros: